Friday, March 27, 2026

 SET UNUSED (bonus_pct, region_code);

--- Physically remove all unused columns (run during off-peak hours)
+-- Physically remove unused columns later

 ALTER TABLE employees